surhudkhare/surhudkhare.github.io/README.md

+# Welcome to MyPy
+Thank you for visiting the page and looking at my experiments in python: EDA, visualization and machine learning projects
 ## Python conferences - PyData, SciPy, PyCon
 Following along the sessions conducted at various Python conferences can be a great source of gaining hands-on experience with many of the python libraries and leveraging their capabilities in personal projects